thalium/icebox/www/content/posts/getting_started.md

 ---

 **Icebox** is a VMI (Virtual Machine Introspection) framework enabling you to stealthily trace and debug any process system-wide.
-All Icebox code can be found on our [github](https://github.com/thalium/icebox)
+All Icebox code can be found on our [github page](https://github.com/thalium/icebox).

 ## Try Icebox